TheDeFiQuant/openbook-v2-cli/README.md

 closeOOA
 // deal with silent OOA creations when using public rpc endpoints
 cancelOrder
 // port advanced transaction handling from deposit.ts into setup.ts
+// add advanced transaction handling to other scripts that require sending transactions
 </p>